 What are commuter benefits?

-Commuter benefits provide tax-exempt funds removed from an employee's paycheck, and in DC an individual can deduct up to $265/month.
+Commuter benefits provide tax-exempt funds removed from an employee's paycheck, and in DC an individual can deduct up to $270/month starting in 2020.
 That comes in handy for those who travel in and out of the city from Maryland or Northern Virginia, where your Metro fare costs more than if you were only going a couple of stops.
 Fun fact: DC drivers spend 65 hours a year looking for parking, which adds up to $1,367 every year, according to an INRIX study.